-We provide "under the radar" support to Veterans, returning active military personnel and their families who are convalescing and receiving care at Veterans' Affairs Medical Centers and other military hospitals, as well as through our affiliation with several Fisher Houses.
-This support includes events and outings (Enriching Lives) and also support tailored to provide more time-sensitive assistance -- auto fuel cards, grocery store food and meal cards, department store gift cards for clothing, supplies, etc.
+Through our Enriching Lives Initiative, we provide "under the radar" support to veterans, active military personnel and their families who are convalescing and receiving care at Veterans' Affairs Medical Centers and other military hospitals, as well as support for veterans and families staying at several Fisher Houses.

 Veterans, Active Military and Their Families Support Program

 Hours of Activities